OpenCoreCH/canto-fixed-lending/README.md

 ## Deployment
 Only the `Factory` contract needs to be deployed with the appropriate parameters, it will create all other contracts.

-## Testing
-Currently, no tests for the protocol are provided.